DamienHazard/Argent-eye/README.md

 If you want to support the project I have a patreon: https://www.patreon.com/Hazard If you prefer to donate through other channels I have a Paypal: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YAQUE44D32B9G&source=url

+Telling others about the project is also a good way of supporting the project and taking part of it also helps immensely.

 LICENSE
 ------